 Other Services

 There are services available 24 hours a day, 7 days a week for people who are experiencing suicidal thoughts.
-These services are manned by staff who are trained to support others through crisis.
+These services are manned by staff who are trained to support others through a crisis.

 Suicide Call Back Service – Call 1300 659 467